 Kansas State University

-^{@2001,} Physics Education Research Group, Kansas State University.
-Visual Quantum Mechanics is supported by the National Science Foundation under grant DUE 965288.
+@2001, Physics Education Research Group, Kansas State University.
+Visual Quantum Mechanics is supported by the National Science Foundation under grants ESI 945782 and DUE 965288.
 Opinions expressed are those of the authors and not necessarily of the Foundation.